007 MAGAZINE - The World's Foremost James Bond Resource!

 The Living Daylights albums/singles advertisement

 With the popularity of compact disc, which offered better quality, less shelf space, and larger storage capacity, the James Bond singles have been issued in this digital format since 1989.
 The medium is still used today, although downloading and streaming now offers another platform for music distributors to release their product.
-Since the release of ‘Licence To Kill’ in 1989, each subsequent James Bond single was issued on CD, often with a variety of extended versions and redundant remixes, making use of the greater storage capacity.
+Since the release of ‘Licence To Kill’ in 1989, each subsequent James Bond single was issued on CD, often with a variety of extended versions and redundant remixes to take advantage of the greater storage capacity.
 The vinyl format underwent a revival in the mid-2000s, and many more labels began issuing new music and repressing old LPs to meet the growing demand.
 Consequently ‘Another Way To Die’ from Quantum of Solace (2008), and Adele's Oscar-Winning ‘Skyfall’ were issued a 7" 45rpm singles alongside the standard CD edition.
 Also released as a CD single and 7" vinyl edition, ‘Writing's On The Wall’ became the first James Bond song to reach number one in the UK in October 2015.
-Sam Smith's Spectre title theme then went on to win the Oscar© for Best Song at the 2016 Academy Awards.
+Sam Smith's Spectre title theme then went on to win the Oscar© for Best Original Song at the 2016 Academy Awards.
 In February 2020 ‘No Time To Die’ sung by Billie Eilish also reached number one on the UK singles chart, although the 25th James Bond film ultimately had its release date postponed several times due to production delays, and the global effects of the Coronavirus pandemic.
-No Time To Die was finally released on September 30, 2021.
+No Time To Die was finally released on September 30, 2021, and went on to win the Oscar© for Best Original Song at the 2022 Academy Awards.

 UK 45rpm 7" Singles & 12" Extended Play Records 1985 to date